 ABC does not have a strong and cooperative relationship with its current lender (Lender), and management has requested debt agreement covenant waivers on several recent occasions.
 Further, the proposed collateral has decreased in value since the last financing and the liquidity need is significant in relation to ABC's financial position.

-Under these facts, absent further and significant positive evidence, a binding commitment from Lender to refinance (in sufficient amounts and at appropriate times) generally would be necessary to support management's assertion that a plan to obtain such funding can be effectively implemented.
+Under these facts, a binding commitment from Lender to refinance (in sufficient amounts and at appropriate times) generally would be necessary to support management's assertion that a refinancing can be effectively implemented.